ritikbanger/covid-tracker-react/README.md

-# Getting Started with Covid Tracker
+# Real Time Covid Tracker

 The Covid Tracker use Covid19.org API to fetch Real time details of Covid in India.
 Check out the app made in React.